-What is Accounts Receivable (AR)?
+What Is Accounts Receivable (AR)?

 The purpose of a business is to make money.
 That means selling products or services to bring in revenue.
 These positive cash inflows are part of accounts receivable.
 What is accounts receivable (AR)?
-In a nutshell, it’s the sum of outstanding debts owed to the business by its customers.
+In a nutshell, it’s the sum of outstanding debts owed to the business by customers.
 It’s a subset of a company’s working capital, classified as a current asset on the balance sheet.
-In simpler terms: it’s the promise of future realized cash.
+In simpler terms, it’s the promise of future realized cash.

 Here’s a look at how accounts receivable works and how it factors into the cash flow accounting of a company.

-On the balance sheet, accounts receivable reside under “current assets.”
+On the balance sheet, accounts receivable resides under “current assets.”
 Due to accrual basis accounting, the transaction has already occurred on paper, even if the funds aren’t present in the bank.
 That means the customer owes a debt.

 Bad Debt Expense